Sedona Arizona Travel Guide: A Complete Weekend Itinerary in Red Rock Country

 Sedona has very warm temperatures during the summer months but in December-April can have lows as low as 30 degrees.
 Since most people travel to Sedona during the warmer months here is what to pack if you’re traveling from April-December

 - All the activewear.
 Most of the things to do in Sedona are outdoor hiking and swimming holes.
 My favorite brand of activewear that has lasted me YEARS is Lululemon.
-I’ve also found some great lululemon dupes on Amazon and you can shop those all HERE.

-- Good quality hiking shoes or sneakers
+- Good quality hiking shoes with great traction are a necessity.

 - A sturdy pair of flip-flops that you can also wear on a quick hike.
 These Olukai Sandals are my go-to and have lasted me years and are the most comfortable.